Providing Application Assistance

 Back To Top

-- If there are any problems with a Safe at Home application package, including evidence or child custody discrepancies or missing or incomplete information on the application or acknowledgement form; Safe at Home will send a rejection form letter and the incomplete or new materials to either the Enrolling Agency or the applicant (depending on whether or not there is a need for Enrolling Agency assistance or clarification).
+- If there are any problems with a Safe at Home application package, including evidence or child custody discrepancies or missing or incomplete information on the application or acknowledgement form; Safe at Home will send a letter and the incomplete or new materials to the applicant, with a Cc'd copy to the application assistant.

 - When corrected or new materials are received, Safe at Home reevaluates the application package to make sure it is complete before it is processed.

-- Periodically, Safe at Home staff will contact the Enrolling Agency application assistant or applicant to check on the status of a rejected application.
+- Periodically, Safe at Home staff will contact the applicant to check on the status of a returned application.
 If there is no contact after 90 days, the applicant may be required to re-apply to the program.

-- If, after one year, we have received no response to inquiries about the rejected materials by either the enrolling agency or the applicant, the application package will be destroyed.
+- If, after one year, we have received no response to inquiries about the rejected materials, the application package will be destroyed.
 Once the application package has been destroyed, the applicant must re-apply to the program by completing new paperwork.

 Back To Top